Parece que o seu navegador está desatualizado.

-GMT +1 (GMT +2 between the last Sunday in March and the Saturday before the last Sunday in September).
+GMT +1 (GMT +2 between the last Sunday in March and the last Sunday in October).

 Electrical current in Italy is 230 volts, 50Hz.
 A variety of plugs are in use, including the European-style two-pin plug.

 The international access code for Italy is +39.
+The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
+All numbers must be preceded by 0, whether originating in Italy or out, unless calling a mobile phone.
+City/area codes are in use, e.g. 02 for Milan and 06 for Rome.
 There can be high surcharges on calls made from hotels and it is generally cheaper to use a calling card.
 Public telephone boxes take phone cards for local and international calls, which can be bought from newsagents.
 The local mobile phone operators use GSM networks and have roaming agreements with most international operators.
 Internet cafes are available in the main towns and resorts.

 Emergencies: 113 (Police); 118 (Ambulance)

-Bus number 73 runs from Linate Airport to Milan Piazza S. Babila every 10 minutes, between 6:05am and 12:55am, and at a cost of €1 per ticket.
-Alternatively, there is a bus that travels to Milan Central Station every 30 minutes between 6:05am and 11:45pm.
+Bus number 73 runs from Linate Airport to Milan Piazza S. Babila every 10 minutes, between 5.35am and 12.35am, and at a cost of €1.5 per ticket.
+Alternatively, there is a bus that travels to Milan Central Station every 30 minutes.
 All buses departing from Linate Airport depart from the area just outside arrivals.

-Car rental companies at Linate Airport include Avis, EasyCar, Europcar, Hertz, Maggiore/National, Sixt and Thrifty, all of which have desks in the arrivals section.
+Car rental companies at Linate Airport include Avis, Europcar, Hertz, Maggiore/National, Sixt and Thrifty, all of which have desks in the arrivals section.

 Taxi services are available outside the arrivals hall.
-The journey to the city centre costs between €15 and €25 and will take 20 to 40 minutes depending on traffic conditions.
+The journey to the city centre will take 20 to 40 minutes depending on traffic conditions.
 Shared taxis are available.

 Facilities at the airport include ATMs, currency exchange, a post office, left luggage and baggage wrapping, a business centre and executive lounge, a pharmacy and first aid station, a hair salon, laundry facilities, a chapel, and an information desk.
 Duty-free shopping is available, and dining options range from fast food joints to good restaurants.